mediocregopher/bananaq/README.md

 ## Commands

-okq is modeled as a left-to-right queue.
+bananaq is modeled as a left-to-right queue.
 Clients submit events on the left side of the queue (with `QLPUSH`), and consumers read off the right side (with `QRPOP`).